Jubaea

-Jubaea is a genus of palms with one species, Jubaea chilensis or Jubaea spectabilis, commonly known in English as the Chilean wine palm or Chile cocopalm, and palma chilena in Spanish.
+Jubaea is a genus of palms with one species, Jubaea chilensis, commonly known in English as the Chilean wine palm or Chile cocopalm, and palma chilena in Spanish.
 It is native to southwestern South America and is endemic to a small area of central Chile between 32°S and 35°S in southern Coquimbo, Valparaíso, Santiago, O'Higgins, and northern Maule regions.

-It has long been assumed that the extinct palm tree of Easter Island belonged to this genus as well; however, in 2008, John Dransfield controversially placed it in its own genus, Paschalococos.
+The extinct palm tree of Easter Island belonged to this genus as well.
+In 1991, the Easter Island palm was placed in its own genus, Paschalococos.
+However, this has not been widely accepted.

 Growth

+In its area of natural distribution, young Jubaeas tend to grow near adult specimens, preferring also sunny and vegetated sites.